Home/ Government/ Taxes, GST/HST Federal tax information

 GST/HST.
 Revenu Québec — Business Portal

-Only Applies to : Is your company based in Quebec?
+Only Applies to : Is your business based in Quebec?
 If so, learn about your fiscal obligations including taxes and deductions.

 Quebec Interacting with CRA Income tax Non-profits and charities Payroll Payroll Learn how to deduct Canada Pension Plan contributions, EI premiums and income tax from your employees' pay, and report to CRA.
 Underground economy